fandeytech/VanillaHTML/README.md

 ## Important Notes
 1. There are 3 CSS files included.
 A css reset, VanillaHTML css, and a global css file for custom styles.
 2. VanillaHTML is contained in a css layer so overwriting styles is incredibly easy.

+## Browser Support
+VanillaHTML has been tested and works in the most recent versions
+1. Safari
+2. Firefox
+3. Chrome
+4. Edge